Eldridge Cleaver

-After spending seven years in exile in Cuba, Algeria, and France, Cleaver returned to the U.S. in 1975, where he became involved in various religious groups (Unification Church and CARP) before joining the Church of Jesus Christ of Latter-day Saints, as well as becoming a conservative Republican, appearing at Republican events.
+After spending seven years in exile in Cuba, Algeria, and France, Cleaver returned to the U.S. in 1975.
+He designed provocative clothes for men and later became involved in various religious groups (the Unification Church and the Collegiate Association for the Research of Principles) before joining the Church of Jesus Christ of Latter-day Saints and becoming a conservative Republican.